 - Incomprehensive marketing briefs that make it almost impossible to plan resources because the scope is never clear.

-- A lack of visibility over resources because marketers are still relying on ancient practices such as spreadsheets to plan and schedule resources.
+- A lack of visibility because marketers are still relying on ancient practices such as spreadsheets to plan and schedule resources.

 - (On the other hand) marketers are juggling standalone resource management tools with separate project management and DAM systems which defeats the purpose of using technology to improve efficiencies.

-- Email approvals and high artwork revisions hold up resources and delay deadlines on other urgent work.
+- Email approvals and high artwork revisions hold up the process and delay deadlines on other urgent work.

 - Marketers cannot demonstrate ROI because they don’t have the right tools to track their creative projects.